-Elusive two-hour marathon barrier remains unbroken
+Elusive 2-hour marathon barrier remains unbroken

 "I think we need to accept it as it is.
 I believe it is a good marketing idea, and I think the results may give us some indication of the kind of help athletes might need.
 But the performance itself must adhere to the conditions around world records, or it's meaningless."

-Besides the favorable track chosen by Nike, the "Breaking2" organizers looked to perfect the athletes' own individual performance, tracking their hydration and nutrition down to the minute details of how much sweat each runner was expected to lose during the race.
+Besides the favorable track chosen by Nike, the Breaking2 organizers looked to perfect the athletes' own individual performances, tracking their hydration and nutrition down to the minute details of how much sweat each runner was expected to lose during the race.

 Among other factors, Nike chose the three runners Saturday on three key measurements: running economy, velocity and VO2 -- the maximum amount of oxygen their body can utilize during intense exercise.

-The three athletes also were equipped with a specially designed marathon shoe -- lightweight, cushioned, thick soled, and fitted with a carbon plate to reduce the amount the foot flexes.
+The three athletes also were equipped with a specially designed marathon shoe -- lightweight, cushioned, thick-soled and fitted with a carbon plate to reduce the amount the foot flexes.
 Bret Schoolmeester, the head of Nike footwear for the global division, said he believes the shoe could improve running economy by 4% -- crucial when every second counts over 26.2 miles.

 The one thing Nike couldn't measure before the race was the runners' grit.
 Scientists had proven the runners were capable, and the athletes had demonstrated tenacity in their training to try to set a new bar in the world of human performance.